SharedMocha/HTML/README.md

 A <datalist> element is populated with <option> elements and works with an <input> to search through choices.
 A <textarea> element is a text input field that has a customizable area.
 When a <form> is submitted, the name of the fields that accept input and the value of those fields are sent as name=value pairs.

+# FORM Validaiton-
+Client-side validations happen in the browser before information is sent to a server.
+Adding the required attribute to an input related element will validate that the input field has information in it.
+Assigning a value to the min attribute of a number input element will validate an acceptable minimum value.
+Assigning a value to the max attribute of a number input element will validate an acceptable maximum value.
+Assigning a value to the minlength attribute of a text input element will validate an acceptable minimum number of characters.
+Assigning a value to the maxlength attribute of a text input element will validate an acceptable maximum number of characters.
+Assigning a regex to pattern matches the input to the provided regex.
+If validations on a <form> do not pass, the user gets a message explaining why and the <form> cannot be submitted.
+These quick checks help ensure that input data is correct and safe for our servers.
+It also helps give users immediate feedback on what they need to fix instead of having to wait for a server to send back that information.